Storytelling across the

 Your job here is to design an experience that takes people on a journey from point A (where they are currently - perhaps overworked, uninspired, bored, lonely, stuck, stressed, etc.) to point B (their desired state of being).
 And to do it in a storied way: with an interesting plot, compelling people, sensory engaging settings, deep point-of-view, curiosity & intrigue, and emotion evoking moments.

 Let's dive into point B in greater detail.
-Because all good stories should have a happy ending when it comes to customer experience.
+Because all good stories should have a happy ending when it comes to guest experience.
 If you need help figuring out what your story is driving people towards, look no further than the experience archetypes.
 People are looking to immerse themselves in storied experiences that bring them on a journey that allows them to...

 Learn & expand their world view